 - Use of the microwave

 Vitamin B12 deficiency may be less common in the West, especially in the US, where soya milk and other ready-made foods are fortified with vitamin B12.
 Sometimes people who have come back or are visiting India from the West may develop symptoms after a few months, which they never had in the West.
-Many people who want to live naturally, are averse to taking vitamin B12 supplements and this may not cause a problem for a number of years, since vitamin B12 can be stored in our body, but sooner or later this problem can catch up.
+Many people who want to live naturally, are averse to taking vitamin B12 supplements and this may not cause a problem for a number of years, since vitamin B12 is stored in our body, but sooner or later this problem can catch up.
 Therefore it is important that everybody keeps a check.